dduy277/flwr_ml/README.md

 flwr run .
 ```

-If outside of the project directory, use `flwr run <project directory name>` to run a local simulation:
+If outside of the project directory, use `flwr run < path to project directory >` to run a local simulation:

 ```bash
 flwr run flwr-sklearn-LogisticRegression